KalidasBMahawarkar/Cheatsheet/cheat-cards/2_functions_scope.md

 1. **`this` binding**

-   - Arrow inherits `this` from surrounding scope.
+   - Arrow inherits `this` from surrounding scope at time of creation.
    - Great for callbacks:

      ```js